-The Center for Faculty Excellence at Southeastern Louisiana University was established to promote and facilitate an environment in which teaching and learning are the subject of serious discussions, debates, and inquiry among faculty, thereby producing a campus climate where both teaching and research are recognized as significant scholarly work.
-The mission of the Center is to assist faculty by providing opportunities for personal and professional growth, for innovation and experimentation, and for change and renewal.
-For more information about the Center and the services it offers to faculty: http://www.selu.edu/admin/cfe/index.html.
+The Center for Faculty Excellence was established in the Fall of 1997 to promote and facilitate an environment in which teaching and learning are the subjects of serious discussion, debate, and inquiry among faculty, thereby producing a campus climate where both teaching and research are recognized as significant scholarly work.
+Our mission is to assist faculty by providing opportunities for personal and professional growth, for innovation and experimentation, and for change and renewal.
+We achieve our mission by providing professional development opportunities in the areas of teaching and learning; sponsoring workshops, info sessions, discussions, and webinars on a variety of topics; providing instructional and technical support for electronic learning; assisting in the production of audio, video, photographic and graphic media for instructional use; and promoting appropriate pedagogical use of technologies.